 During the Conversation, Identify the Situation, Behavior, and Impact of the Action or Event

-After reviewing the basics of what should be covered in informal feedback conversations, use the Center for Creative Leadership’s three step process to increase the quality and effectiveness of the feedback.
-To keep your feedback relevant and focused, identify the situation, behavior and impact of the action or event.
+After reviewing the basics of what should be covered in informal feedback conversations, use the Center for Creative Leadership’s three-step process to increase the feedback’s quality and effectiveness.
+To keep your feedback relevant and focused, identify the situation, behavior, and impact of the action or event.

 While this method works for both positive and negative informal feedback, any severe performance issues will require a more structured performance discussion.
 Here are some examples of how to differentiate positive and negative feedback using the situation, behavior, impact framework:

 - Situation – Describe the situation in which you observed the employee

 - Behavior – Describe the behavior you observed

 - Impact – Describe the impact of that behavior on you or others who were present in the situation

 - State the Behavior and Its Valuable Aspects: “Thank you for helping Mark with that software yesterday.”